nautobot/nautobot/nautobot/docs/models/extras/customfield.md

 _Changed in version 1.4.0_ Custom fields now have both a `name` and a `slug`; in older versions there was no `slug` field.
 When migrating existing data to 1.4.0 or later, the `label` and `slug` will be automatically populated for existing custom fields if necessary.

 !!! warning
-    In all Nautobot 1.x versions, the custom field `name` is used as the key to store and retrieve custom field data via the database, REST API, and GraphQL.
-In a future release, the `name` field will be removed and custom field data will be accessible via the `slug` instead.
+    In all Nautobot 1.x versions, the custom field `name` is used as the key to store and retrieve custom field data via the database and GraphQL.
+In a future major release, the `name` field will be removed and custom field data will be accessible via the `slug` instead.
+See [below](#custom-fields-and-the-rest-api) for REST API versioning behavior in this area.

 !!! tip
-    Because custom field data is included in the database, in the REST API and in GraphQL, we strongly recommend that when defining a custom field, you provide a slug that contains underscores rather than dashes (`my_field_slug`, not `my-field-slug`), as some features may not work optimally if dashes are included in the slug.
+    Because custom field data is included in the database, in the REST API and in GraphQL, we strongly recommend that when defining a custom field, you provide a `slug` that contains underscores rather than dashes (`my_field_slug`, not `my-field-slug`), as some features may not work optimally if dashes are included in the slug.
+Similarly, the provided `name` should also contain only alphanumeric characters and underscores, as it is currently treated in some cases like a slug.

 !!! note
     The name, slug, and type of a custom field cannot be modified once created, so take care in defining these fields.
 This helps to reduce the possibility of inconsistent data and enforces the importance of thinking about the network data model when defining a new custom field.